codahale/sneaker/README.md

 something that is not listed here then that should count as a break of Sneaker.

+In broad strokes, the confidentiality and integrity of content stored with Sneaker is predicated on the integrity of Sneaker, the confidentiality and integrity of KMS, and the integrity of S3.

 ### Assumptions

 * The user must act reasonably and in their best interest.
 They must not